manjuvee/testing1223/README.md

        - `worker:3, cpu:16, ram:32`
 - Red Hat Openshift Container Platform [CLI](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html)
 - Access to images for `IBM Automation Foundation` from the IBM Cloud Container Registry
     - IAF developers use images from the build pipelines in registry: `us.icr.io`
       - [Retrieve your API key](https://cloud.ibm.com/docs/account?topic=account-userapikey#create_user_key) or [Request Access](https://github.ibm.com/automation-base-pak/abp-project-requests/issues/new?assignees=abpbuild,+dnastaci&labels=access+request&template=request-read-access-to-abp-container-images.md&title=%5BRequest+read+access+to+ABP+container+images%5D)
     - IAF consumers use images promoted to staging in registry: `cp.stg.icr.io`.
 The access can be obtained following instructions [here](https://github.ibm.com/alchemy-registry/image-iam/pull/866#issuecomment-24741021).

   **Note:** If you want to use the `IBM Automation Foundation` images from any other container registry, you will have to obtain the credentials to [access the registry](https://docs.openshift.com/container-platform/4.5/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets)
 - The install of IAF currently depends on `Zen` packages and these packages come from `cp.stg.icr.io` (IBM Cloud Container Registry - Staging).
+- The install of Redis Sentinel currently depends on `IBM Operator for Redis` packages and these packages come from `cp.icr.io` (IBM Cloud Container Registry).
+  - Get an IBM Cloud Container Registry entitelment key here: https://myibm.ibm.com/products-services/containerlibrary.
+  - Once you have a IBM Cloud Container Registry entitelment key upload it to the global Image Pull Secret (IPS) following [the steps in the end of the doc](ImageMirrorAndGlobalIPS.md)
 - Login to Openshift Cluster using [oc](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html#cli-logging-in_cli-developer-commands) tools.
 Typically, the following form:
   ```
   oc login --token=<OC_TOKEN> --server=<OC_SERVER_URL>